COSI-Lab/book/src/services/network/authoritative_dns.md

 ## [zones](https://gitea.cosi.clarkson.edu/COSI_Maintainers/zones)

-Our DNS [Zone files](https://en.wikipedia.org/wiki/Zone_file) are backed by a git repository on [gitea](../websites/gitea.md).
+Our DNS [zone files](https://en.wikipedia.org/wiki/Zone_file) are backed by a git repository on [gitea](../websites/gitea.md).
 While they started seperate in recent years we've strived to have the cosi.clarkson.edu and cslabs.clarkson.edu match.

 When adding a new server to the network make sure you remember to add it's ip to the reverse zones.